$p$-adic Waldspurger Formula for Non-split Primes and Converse of Gross--Zagier and Kolyvagin Theorem: Introduction

-This conjecture was proved recently by Burungale-Kobayashi-Ota \cite{BKO}, and from it they also deduced an anticyclotomic Iwasawa main conjecture involving the $\pm$ $p$-adic $L$-functions, and the converse of Gross-Zagier and Kolyvagin theorem in this case from Rubin's $\pm$ Heegner point.
-An interesting feature in this theory is that global tools play an essential role in proving local results.
+This conjecture of Rubin was proved recently by Burungale--Kobayashi--Ota \cite{BKO}, and from it they also deduced an anticyclotomic Iwasawa main conjecture involving the $\pm$ $p$-adic $L$-functions.
+The converse of the Gross--Zagier and Kolyvagin theorem was proved in this case under the assumption that the $p$-part of the Shafarevich--Tate group is finite (this assumption arises from their different approach; see \cite[Theorem 1.5]{BKO1}).

+A key tool in the proofs of \cite{Skinner}, \cite{WAN} and \cite{CW} is the Bertolini--Darmon--Prasanna (BDP) formula \cite{BDP} for a Rankin pair $(f,\chi/\CK)$, i.e., $f$ is a $\mathrm{GL}_2/\mathbb{Q}$ eigenform and $\chi$ is a Hecke character on an imaginary quadratic field $\mathcal{K}$ whose restriction to $\mathbb{A}^\times_\mathbb{Q}$ is the inverse of the central character of $f$ when the prime $p$ is split in $\mathcal{K}$.
+This Waldspurger type formula relates the $p$-adic logarithm of the Heegner point to a special value of an anticyclotomic $p$-adic $L$-function outside its range of interpolation.
+The Iwasawa theory of BDP $p$-adic $L$-function is thus closely related to the Iwasawa theory of Heegner points.

+Recently, Andreatta--Iovita \cite{AI} constructed this anticyclotomic $p$-adic $L$-function for a prime $p$ non-split in $\mathcal{K}$ and established a $p$-adic Waldspurger formula, under the assumption that $p>2$, the automorphic representation $\sigma(f)$ is unramified at $p$, $\chi$ is sufficiently ramified at $p$ and a classical Heegner hypothesis (forcing the associated Shimura curve to be the modular curve).
+Their construction uses a technique of iterating Gauss--Manin connections in $p$-adic families on some overconvergent locus of the modular curve.
+These restrictions arise from geometric difficulties in estimating certain convergence radii.